P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Security Analysis

-In this section, we analyze {\myProj}'s performance theoretically and prove {\myProj}'s security attributes.
-Our performance analysis covers the online stage described in \cref{sec:protocol}, which starts from the user's prompt embedding and ends with the indices of the top-$k$ documents.
-We quantify the analysis with the computation and communication complexity.
+In this section, we prove {\myProj}'s security attributes.
 Our security analysis focuses on the security goals described in \cref{sec:problem_goal}.
 We use the simulation-based method \cite{uc} to prove that {\myProj} achieves the privacy goal.
 We quantify the information leakage of the database for the bounded database leakage goal.
+Additional security analysis for multiple queries and attacks enabled by the database leakage is available in \cref{app:more_sec}.